Google Authenticator App: Download, Security, Backup & Recovery

 Two-step verification is no longer optional; with database leaks containing login info occurring on a regular basis, you should use two-step verification on any and all online services that offer it.

-With that protection, anyone trying to break into your account would need both your password and the mobile device that your authentication codes are sent to in order to gain access.
+With that protection, anyone trying to break into your account would need both your password and the mobile device that your google authentication code are sent to in order to gain access.